Kinsiinoo/PoshSYSI/README.md

   - [X] Report ~~(maybe `.csv` and/or `.xlsx` and/or `.html`)~~
   - [ ] Extend storage info
   - [X] BitLocker info
-  - [ ] Fine-tune some output to make them easier to read
+  - [X] Fine-tune some output to make them easier to read
 - [ ] GUI version
   - [ ] Multilingual interface

 ## Changelog

-WIP
+### Version 0.3.0.0
+- Added optional `ReportPath` parameter for custom report output directory.
+- Improved data collection performance using generic lists for Monitors and InstalledPrograms.
+- Refactored `Invoke-SYSIMode` logic for clarity and efficiency.
+- Enhanced remote connection handling using CIM sessions for most operations, improving reliability and performance.
+- Implemented more robust and detailed error handling with a dedicated helper function.
+- Updated comment-based help and inline comments for clarity and accuracy.
+- Known issue: In 'Full' mode for remote computers, installed programs are currently retrieved from the machine running `Get-PoshSYSI`, not the remote target.

+For older versions, please refer to the commit history or release tags.

 ## License